Stable allocations in discrete exchange economies: Model

 Now it is easy to verify that the weak core is empty.
-The first allocation is blocked by agents 2 and 3, using the second allocation (which is really an $\{2,3\}$-allocation).
-The second allocation is blocked by agents 1 and 3 using the third allocation, which is in turn blocked by agents 1 and 2 by means of allocation 1. \end{example}
+The allocation $X$ is blocked by agents 2 and 3, using the allocation $Y$ (in fact, using a $\{2,3\}$-allocation).
+The allocation $Y$ is blocked by agents 1 and 3 using the allocation $Z$, which is in turn blocked by agents 1 and 2 by means of allocation $X$. \end{example}

 Some of our results will involve limits on the size of the possible blocking coalitions.
-An allocation is \df{pairwise stable} if it is individually rational and not weakly blocked by any coalition of size two.
+An allocation is \df{pairwise stable} if it is individually rational and not strongly blocked by any coalition of size two.
 The motivation for considering such laxer stability concepts is that it may be difficult for agents to coordinate blocks among large coalitions.
 Pairwise stability is the most basic collective bargaining model, focusing on the smallest possible non-trivial blocking coalitions.

 When we want to talk loosely, and informally, about allocations that are robust to blocking by some family of coalitions, we shall simply call them \df{stable}.